 There are a ton of free features that come with Streamlabs Desktop including a game overlay for single monitors, a layout editor so you can adjust your UI, Replay Buffer to effortlessly save replays, and even a Selective Recording feature to toggle of certain sources in a recorded video.

 Streamlabs tipping functionality also lets streamers monetize their live streams and celebrate with their community via on-screen alerts.
 By default monthly tips are also enabled to give their community a way to support them on a regular basis.

 Streamlabs also comes with a chat bot for free called Cloudbot.
 Cloudbot helps streamers moderate their chat and engage with viewers with fun minigames.

-Lastly, if you feel like spending some cash, Streamlabs Prime is a premium toolkit for live streamers designed to help them stream like a pro.
+Lastly, if you feel like spending some cash, Streamlabs Ultra is a premium toolkit for live streamers designed to help them stream like a pro.
 Members can sell exclusive apparel through their customizable merch store, create a unique branded tip page, receive exclusive access to sponsorship opportunities through the Streamlabs App Store, and much more.

 Founded on the belief that we want to help creators make a living do what they love, Streamlabs provides a robust suite of features to help creators better engage with their fans, grow audiences, and improve monetization.
 Building on this mission, Streamlabs is expanding its product with 1) Melon, our browser-based streaming studio, 2) Willow, an all-in-one bio link tool, and 3) Oslo, a video review and collaboration tool.